 “Building a new home has its ups and downs” says Emma.
 “Because we have lived on the property for many years already and knew we would be here for many more, we felt very invested in the whole process and were very involved.”

-This stunning home is featured in our latest issue of Signature Style, you can order a free copy here, and you can see more pictures in our Design & Build gallery, Deam and Emma's home is listed as the Motueka.
+You can see more pictures in our Design & Build gallery, Dean and Emma's home is the Motueka.

 Shop the look

 1. Atlas table, $149 from French Country Collections 2.
 Black Angled Floor Lamp, $45 from Kmart 3.
 Ladder Shelf, $30 from The Warehouse